-As the interests, needs, and demographics of Native New England shift, so will the projects and programs offered by our institute.
-The changing priorities of tribal communities will be assessed on an ongoing basis through surveys and direct consultation meetings.
-The institute's shift in focus in response to those changing priorities will be reflected in its programming, grant submissions, and outreach efforts.
+Our institute responds to the changing priorities of tribal communities, which we assess on an ongoing basis through surveys and direct consultation meetings.
+Our shift in focus in response to those changing priorities will be reflected in our programming, grant submissions, and outreach efforts.

 Goals and Objectives